woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Structure of English I - Grammar I](course) starting date
 - [Tieteellinen kirjoittaminen / avoin yliopisto-opetus](course) begins
 - Tell me the start date of [Terveys ja talous](course)
-- What day will [Arjen latinaa ja kulttuurihistoriaa(course) start
+- What day will [Arjen latinaa ja kulttuurihistoriaa](course) start
 - When do I have [Tieteellinen kirjoittaminen (2. vuosikurssin opiskelijoille)](course)
 - When do we have [Kerronnan monet muodot (luentokurssi korvaa kirjatentin)](course)
 - The start date of [Espanjan kielen kirjallinen ja suullinen taito](course)